nimblecrm/api-docs/docs/contacts/list.rst

   Identifies the sort field and sort order.
 Sort order is required when this parameter is used.
   An single sort field can be specified.
 Any field can be sorted in either ``asc`` or ``desc`` order.
-  In addition to sorting on default and custom fields, there are the special sorts: recently viewed by the authenticated user (as ``recently%20viewed``), first + last name (as ``name``), and record created date (as ``create``).
+  In addition to sorting on default, there are the special sorts: recently viewed by the authenticated user (as ``recently%20viewed``), first + last name (as ``name``), and record created date (as ``create``).

   .. note::